bluz71/bluz71.github.io/_posts/2018-06-12-digital-privacy-tips.md

 not even the [FBI is able to gain access](https://arstechnica.com/tech-policy/2016/10/fbi-demands-signal-user-data-but-theres-not-much-to-hand-over).

-Note, both sender and recipient need the Signl application to be installed.
+Note, both sender and recipient need the Signal application to be installed.

 Android users can also make Signal their default SMS application, and one by one convince the friends to also adopt Signal on their device.
 One such inducement to change is that [SMS is not a secure or private technology](https://www.rokacom.com/are-text-messages-encrypted).

-The Signal application also supports [dissappearing messages](https://support.signal.org/hc/en-us/articles/213134237-Does-Signal-have-disappearing-messages-).
+The Signal application also supports [disappearing messages](https://support.signal.org/hc/en-us/articles/213134237-Does-Signal-have-disappearing-messages-).
 This feature ensures that messages will be removed from your device and the device of your recipient a chosen amount of time after they have read the message.
-This is **especially** important for highly sensistive messages.
+This is **especially** important for highly sensitive messages.

 Note, most complex software, including Signal, contains bugs.
 However, security flaws have historically been correctly [very quickly by the Signal development